-Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 MAX Plane Crashes
+Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 Max Plane Crashes

 "It angers us to see how much Boeing did to cover this up and how much FAA has done to help them cover it up," said Michael Stumo.
 His 24-year-old daughter, Samya Rose Stumo, was on the fatal Ethiopian Airlines flight.

 "The Lion Air crash in October of 2018, we now see should not have happened," Stumo said.
-"But then, the covering up to keep the MAX in the air after the Lion Air crash, so that it crashed again in Ethiopia and killed my daughter was unforgivable."
+"But then, the covering up to keep the Max in the air after the Lion Air crash, so that it crashed again in Ethiopia and killed my daughter was unforgivable."

 In a statement, a Boeing spokesman says the company has "learned many hard lessons" from the crashes "and from the mistakes we have made."
 The statement adds that Boeing has "made fundamental changes to our company as a result, and continue[s] to look for ways to improve."

 The FAA says it "is committed to continually advancing aviation safety and looks forward to working with the Committee to implement improvements identified in its report."
 The aviation regulatory agency says in a statement that it is already implementing initiatives aimed at "improving our organization, processes, and culture."
-The FAA is also mandating "a number of design changes to the Boeing 737 MAX before it returns to passenger service."
+The FAA is also mandating "a number of design changes to the Boeing 737 Max before it returns to passenger service."

 The House Transportation Committee is now drafting legislation to improve FAA oversight in the airplane certification process.